AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 [^fn2]: As you might guess, there are plenty of alternative views.
 I'm describing one influential picture which comes from D.M.
 Armstrong.

 [^fn3]: I'm ignoring a giant wrinkle in the different ways things can be represented.
 Having concepts / language makes a big difference.
 The turtle presumably doesn't have a concept of diamonds (it lacks language and, even if concepts aren't tied tightly to language, diamonds have little salience to a turtle).
 The representation is more like the way a photograph represents the world.
 When we see a diamond it comes with a ton of  baggage.
 Our possession of a concept for diamonds may even affect how the object appears to us.
-For example, there is evidence that we are wired such that valuable things appear larger.
+For example, there is evidence that we are neurologically wired such that valuable things appear larger.

 [^fn4]: NB, on this definition, there is no bad data ---data which fails to represent a fact.
 Those sentences/numbers would fail to be data.
 Try not to worry about that; we're deep enough in the weeds as it is.